Skip to main content

 • PnL data ("Your Position"), if we display it for that token

-Finally, you’ll also be able to see other trending tokens that you might be interested in from the token page:
+Finally, you’ll also see other trending tokens at the bottom of the token page:

 Did this answer your question?